African Americans in South Carolina: Million Man March (2020)

 On June 14, 2020, thousands marched from Martin Luther King Park in Five Points to the Statehouse in Columbia.
 The march was a tribute to the Million Man March led by in Washington, D.C. in 1995.
 According to Leo Jones, the event's organizer, the goal of the march was to protest racial injustice and was an extension of the George Floyd protests that had occurred in the prior weeks.
 Marchers were encouraged to wear their "Sunday best" and to register to vote after the march if unregistered.
 Tents were set up on the Statehouse grounds that allowed people to register to vote.
 Columbia Mayor Stephen K. Benjamin, Richland County Sheriff Leon Lott, and Columbia Police Chief Skip Holbrook participated in the march.
 Additionally, groups that supported the march were 100 Black Men, and the NAACP.

+Culture

+Charleston red rice and boiled peanuts, also known as goobers, are notable foods from South Carolina that have African roots.
+The culinary traditions of South Carolina were significantly shaped by African slaves.
+Various vegetables, including yams, okra, peas, and beans, were brought to the United States from Africa and subsequently cultivated by enslaved individuals.
+South Carolina boasts a vibrant musical heritage deeply embedded in African American traditions, featuring Gullah spirituals, Piedmont blues, early jazz, and Carolina beach music.